annotell/public-docs/docs-src/docs/key_concepts.md

 Once a scene has been uploaded to the Kognic Platform, you can create annotation tasks for it.
 We call these annotation tasks **inputs**, where each input is added to a request.
 Separating the input from the scene in this way enables efficient reuse of the uploaded data.
-For instance, multiple inputs can easily be created from the same scene in the same batch.
-In the future, this will also be possible across batches.
+For instance, multiple inputs can easily be created from the same scene enabling different kinds of annotation setups.

 Note that you can specify that inputs should also be created when creating the scene by providing the project/batch to create them in.